Murutu/News/README.md

 ### Description

-NewsNow is a web application that displays a list of various news sources like BBC, Al Jazeera, Bloomberg and many more.
+NewsNow is a web application that displays a list of various news sources like Lifehacker, NewYorkTimes, TechCrunch and many more.
 On choosing a news source, it will preview the top news articles of the day.
 Clicking a news article will redirect the user to read it fully from the news source.
 It achieves this by using the News API.

 ### User Stories